drvitek/claude_code_autoignore/README.md

 - Negation patterns (lines starting with `!`) are currently **COMPLETELY SKIPPED.**
 - I'm not necessarily a careful programmer, I built this with Claude Code, and Claude Code is rapidly changing.  **USE AT YOUR OWN RISK.**

-In particular, this code will probably do the following things to your system:
+In particular, this code will probably do only the following things to your system:
 - read files
-- call lots of "claude config set" commands
+- call lots of `claude config set` commands
-- write some JSON data to `~/cc_autoignore_config` (change this location via `CONFIG_FILEPATH` in `cc_autoignore.py`)
+- write some JSON data to `~/.cc_autoignore_config`
+    - change this location via `CONFIG_FILEPATH` in `cc_autoignore.py`)

 ## features